botre/anki-decks/src/linux.md

 `take`

+## Redirects the output of a command to another command

+Piping.

+Example: `ls -l | grep .txt`

+## Redirects the output of a command to a file

+Output redirection.

+Example: `ls -l > output.txt`

+## Difference between piping and output redirection

-## Sends the output of one command/program/process to another one
+Piping sends the output of one command to another one.

-Pipe
+Output redirection sends the output of a command to a file.

 ## Search for "format" inside package.json using grep